Dmi3D/Scrabble/README.md

 2. We wrote the entire testing of Assignment One in the Main method of PlayerTest class.
 The class covers testing for all functionalities, with thorough run-through of every step taken, and output to the console.
 All that's needed is to run the jar file provided.
+Please run the jar file in a full-screen CMD to retain the output format we desire for you to see.